TheInfamousGrim/university-merch-store-fullstack-app/README.md

 Our development is a University-merch e-commerce application that allows you to purchase products.

-The application is a backend application that can do that
+The application is a backend application that encompasses a range of different technologies that would highlight collaborative skills between members of the group.

 ## Technologies